ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 adaptation/acclimation.
 We may therefore see this pattern emerge across populations or seasons.
-If populations contain a mix of cold- and warm-adapted genotypes, however, we might also see this relationship emerge **within** individual collections.
-Shown below is the relationship between prosome length and CTmax for the individuals measured thus far.
-Individual regression lines for each site are also included.
-Note that raw CTmax and body size values are shown, rather than metrics like residuals from a statistical model correcting for variation in collection temperature.
+If populations contain a mix of cold- and warm-adapted genotypes, however, we might also see this relationship emerge **within** populations or even individual collections.
+Shown below is the relationship between prosome length and CTmax in our data set.
+Individual regression lines for each site are also included - the dark grey lines in the background represent the ‘universal’ regression for that site, with individual colored regression lines for each collection.

 ``` r
 universal_size = full_data %>%